Learn How to Compress Photos

 - Click the "Save" and then select a destination and name for your newly compressed image.

 It's important to remember that saving your image in the JPEG format can result in a noticeable loss of quality depending upon how much you compress the image.

 Image compression tools

 There are countless applications that can be used to compress files and images.
 The following applications are easy to use and provide detailed instructions on how to compress photos and images properly.

 - Optimus - If you're a WordPress user, using the Optimus plugin is a convenient way to optimize your images upon upload.
 Apart from that, you can also convert images to WebP format.

 - Easy Image Resizer - This free Joomla extension allows you to easily resize the resolution of your images as well as optimize them.
 A convenient extension for Joomla users who don't want to optimize their images using a third party program / service.

 - Image_optim - Based on the ImageOptim app developed for Mac OS, this tool is a suite of command line tools useful for compressing a variety of image format types.
 It makes use of a variety of programs combined into one and is quite efficient and easy to use.

 Although it may appear daunting at first, learning how to compress photos is a relatively simple process once you understand the different terms and formats.
-In most cases, photo compression can be accomplished with your existing software, however for convenience, there are many plugins, extensions, and projects available that allow you to simply automate the optimization process.
+In most cases, photo compression can be accomplished with your existing software; however, for convenience, many plugins, extensions, and projects are available that allow you to simply automate the optimization process.